-All of our PCB layouts are original designs and copyrighted by Aion FX.
+All of our PCB layouts are original designs and are copyrighted by Aion FX.
 We do not produce replicas of circuit boards, vintage or otherwise, and no part of the original PCB layout is reused in our work.
 Therefore, as with a re-drawn schematic, the PCB itself is not subject to any copyright claims.

 All of our projects have their own names, e.g. Viridian or Phobos.
 We research each potential name for originality before assigning it to a project.
-However, due to the number of commercial pedals out there and the prevalence of small builders, with many new products entering the market every week, we sometimes miss the fact that someone else has used the name within the industry.
+However, due to the sheer number of commercial pedals and the prevalence of small builders, with many new products entering the market every week, we sometimes miss the fact that someone else has used the name within the industry.

 If one of our project names is in violation of your copyright or trademark and you’d like us to change it, please contact us and let us know.
 Please include proof of prior commercial use, e.g. a sales record that predates the release of our project.

 We work hard to ensure that nothing on this site infringes any copyrights.
 With that said, we have carefully chosen a web host who doesn’t play games with DMCA intimidation.
 We are informed and experienced in the legal process behind DMCA notices, and we have a DMCA counter-notice template ready to go in case it is necessary.

 In addition, be aware that frivolous DMCA notices can backfire on the copyright owner.
 See Lenz v.
 Universal Music Corp.
 572 F.Supp.2d 1150 (N.D.
 Cal.
 2008) where a district court ruled that because fair use was not considered, the claimant failed to act in good faith.

 Legally speaking, nothing we do is in violation of trademarks, copyrights, patents, or trade secrets as they related to United States law, and any attempt to intimidate or threaten frivolous legal action will be recognized and understood for what it is.